NiklasGustafsson/Hubitat/Drivers/CurrentWeather/README.md

 I believe that the NWS will only have data for US locations.

-## Sinope Thermostat Driver
+## Sinopé Thermostat Driver

+The code was copied from scoulombe79's work on Sinopé and tailored to my specific scenario.

 This driver allows setting the outdoor temperature with a 'setLevel()' command.

-The code was copied from scoulombe79's initial work on Sinope.
+See also the 'Sinopé Outdoor Temperature' app in this repo.
+They go together -- the app collects (presumably outdoor) temperature readings and sends them to each configured Sinopé thermostat.
+This has been tested on both the 3kW and the 4kW versions of the Sinopé baseboard thermostat.